genesistoxical/pruebas/index.md

 - **Change language:** In the lower section that says Language, click on the little arrows icon to switch between Español or English, then click on the back button and it will restart with the language you have chosen.

-- **Change theme:** At the bottom, click on `Change Theme...` and choose your custom color in the small window that appears (you can help with the color palette or type in a HEX color), then select Apply.
+- **Change theme:** At the bottom, click on `Change Theme` and choose your custom color in the small window that appears (you can help with the color palette or type in a HEX color), then select Apply.
 To return to the default one, repeat the previous steps and click the purple button below the tone selector, finally press Apply.

-- **Find information about third-party content:** In the left section are the names of each library, project, icons or fonts that were used, as well as Drop Icons.
+- **Icons (size):** At the bottom you can click on `Icons` to display a menu with two options; **Multiple** generates icons that include all the necessary sizes (16, 32, 48, 64, 128, 256 pixels) to make it look perfect. **256 px** generates icons with a single size for users who require it, however, it may look pixelated when displayed small.

-Click on one of them to read its license, which includes the author(s).
-You can read a short description below or click on the link icon to go to the repository or official site.
+- **Find information about third-party content:** In the left section are the names of each library, project, icons or fonts that were used and details of Drop Icons, click on one to read its license, which includes the author(s).
+Change the page with the small **Next 🢖🢖** link and return with **🢔🢔 Back**.

 <br>